Laravel-Backpack/docs/4.0/getting-started-crud-operations.md

 ]);
 ```

-**Note: **Because the last parameter is missing, the field will be added to both Create and Update forms.

-> When generating a CrudController, you’ll be using the ```$this->crud->setFromDb();``` method by default, which tries to figure out what fields you might need in your create/update forms and in your list view, but - as you'd expect - only works for the simple field types.
+> When generating a CrudController, you might be using the ```$this->crud->setFromDb();``` method by default, which tries to figure out what fields you might need in your create/update forms and what columns in your list view, but - as you'd expect - it only works for the simple field types.
 You can:
 >
 > (1) choose to keep using ```setFromDb()``` and add/remove/change additional fields
 >